 - 4 x 5/8” fender washers (or flat washers) – $.35 ea

 - **3-4 smaller outer diameter washers (still need at least 5/8″ inner diameter)** if you do the Home Depot or Rubbermaid cooler – this is because there is an indentation in the plastic on the outside where the picnic tap comes out, so you need some to fit this smaller area in order to get a good seal.

 UPDATE: If you want to purchase a stainless steel false bottom rather than use the braid I describe below, you need one that is 10-12 inches in diameter (measure your cooler first, the one from Home Depot can fit the 12 inch).
 One of the best deals I’ve found is from Kegworks.com ($31 compared to $40 elsewhere).
 I have actually switched to this myself, and I absolutely love it.
 My Igloo fits the 10 inch.
 It’s a great filter, and it also doesn’t get displaced when stirring or get damaged over time.
-In this case, you only need to still purchase everything below except the cable ties, but only the following from above: Watts A-294 (get two instead of one), A-786, A-760, the ball valve, and fender washers).
+In this case, you still need to purchase everything below except the cable ties, but only the following parts from above: Watts A-294 (get two instead of one), A-786, A-760, the ball valve, and fender washers).
 If you do the math, you save about $17 in misc. brass parts, and replace that with a $31 stainless false bottom and a bit of 3/8″ ID clear hose.
 Only a $13 difference makes this a lot more reasonable than I thought when I first was looking around!
 If you decide to continue with the stainless braid from the supply line, that’s fine too.
 The rest of the parts are below for either method.